 Game Notes – Caboolture

-THIS WEEKEND’S FORMAT – The PBR Australia Monster Energy Tour’s Caboolture Invitational at QSEC Arena will feature three rounds of bull riding.
-After all competing bull riders attempt one bull each in Round 1 and Round 2, the Top 6 riders will advance to the championship round.
-The event champion will be the rider with the highest total score from their three draws.
+THIS WEEKEND’S FORMAT – The PBR Australia Monster Energy Tour’s Caboolture Invitational at QSEC Arena will feature two rounds of bull riding.
+After all competing bull riders attempt one bull each in Round 1, the Top 12 riders will advance to the championship round where they will draft their final animal athlete opponent.
+The event champion will be determined by the rider with the highest total score from their two draws.

 Kelsey Pavlou (2020)